 Formerly known as KOHO Save, the four KOHO plans include a service that allows account owners to earn interest on their deposits.
 Spending and saving is done in the same account.
 Depending on the plan you choose, KOHO pays between 0.5% and 4.5% interest on your balance.
 This might not sound much but it’s higher than what most traditional banks in Canada offer their clients.

 You will need to provide your social insurance number to earn interest, in addition to identity documents, such as your driver’s licence.
 These are usual requirements and almost all financial organizations will require similar documents when you open an account.
 KOHO pays interest on everything that enters or leaves your account.

 The Easy plan gives you 1% cashback on groceries and transportation, as well as 0.5% interest on your entire balance.
 There is no annual fee, but it does charge a 1.5% conversion fee for foreign currency transactions.

 The Essential plan lets you earn 1% cash back on groceries, transportation, eating & drinking and 0.25% back on all other purchases.
-You can also earn 1.5% interest on your entire balance.
+You also earn 4.5% on your first $500, and 2% on the rest of your balance.
 The Essential costs $4/month.

-For $9/month or $84/year, KOHO Extra gives you 2% cash back on groceries, transportation, eating & drinking, and 0.5% cash back on all other purchases, as well as 2% interest on your entire balance.
+For $9/month or $84/year, KOHO Extra gives you 2% cash back on groceries, transportation, eating & drinking, and 0.5% cash back on all other purchases, as well as 4.5% interest on the first $1,000 of your balance, and 3% on the rest.
 You also get 1 free international withdrawal per month and no foreign exchange fees.

 Types of KOHO accounts